Natuna Regency: Religion

-Islam is the dominant religion in the islands, with 96.97% of the total population identify themselves as Muslim.
+Islam is the dominant religion in the islands, with 96.97% of the total population identifying themselves as Muslim.
 Other religions are Christianity, which forms 1.66% of the total population, Buddhism, which forms 1.23% of the total population, and Confucianism, which forms 0.14% of the total population.
 The largest mosque is located in the north-east corner of the islands.
 The Masjid Agung Natuna was built over two years from 2007 to 2009, and is visited by at least 10,000 people every day.

 Transportation

 Harbors and airports

 The military harbour was headquartered on Teuku Umar for Navy ships tasked on the Natuna Sea.

 Ranai-Natuna Airport is located at Ranai, the capital city of Natuna Regency.
 The airport is also a Type B airbase of the Indonesian Air Force.
 Other than that, the airport also serves civilian flights.
 The airport also accommodates large military aircraft.
 A new passenger terminal opened in October 2016, inaugurated by President Joko Widodo.

 The airport resides at an elevation of 2 m above mean sea level.
-It has one runway designated 18/36 with an asphalt surface measuring 2,560 m x 32 m (8,399 ft × 105 ft).
+It has one runway designated 18/36 with an asphalt surface measuring 2,560 m × 32 m (8,399 ft × 105 ft).
 The runway is planned to be widened to 80 m in 2020.
-Moreover, the airport has an apron measuring 120 m x 60 m and a taxiway measuring 50 m x 32 m.
+Moreover, the airport has an apron measuring 120 m × 60 m and a taxiway measuring 50 m × 32 m.

 The recently built terminal at the airport has an area of 3,868 m^{2}, many times larger than the old terminal which only had an area of 243 m^{2}.
 The new terminal can accommodate around 13,850 passengers daily.
 The parking lot has been expanded to 5,020 m^{2} and can now cater to around 3,940 cars and 750 motorcycles.
 Other facilities inside the airport are the Aviation Accidents Rescue and Fire Fighting building, a generator and the pump house.